kopzhassarova/WEB-Final-Project/README.md

 # WEB-Final-Project
 This is the final project for the web technologies subject perfomed by Duldiyev Raiymbek and Kopzhassarova Dana.
 Teacher: Rassul Kairgeldin.
+We created fake API and json database, where data was was sent to and got from.
+In the login page if the username and password correspond to thw json database, the user enters the account and pages search&favorites are now diasplayed.
+In the registration page we created javascript code that  checks whether the email and password are in valid format.
+We also created json server with node JS and worked successfully with database, but didn't implement this in the final project.
+To regret, we could not create javascript to favorites page.
+For the website design we used Bootstrap with combination of CSS unique file.